 Like restaurants, many retail businesses are severely hampered by the coronavirus.
 Whether it’s a brick-and-mortar store, online retailer or both, you can help local businesses get through this current situation.
 Although some are completely open, like pharmacies, grocery and hardware stores, other local businesses are in great need for community support.
 Take for instance retail clothing stores, who like restaurants, may be forced to close or are working with a skeleton crew under social distancing conditions.

-This is happening right now to exceptional retailers like Santa Cruz-based Synergy Organic Clothing, who provide premium organic cotton clothing, while only using fair labor practices.
-While Synergy has a small, walk-in store, it relies more heavily on online sales, direct through its official website or through providers like Amazon and QVC and at Whole Foods.
+This is happening right now to exceptional retailers like Santa Cruz-based WVN, who provide premium organic cotton clothing, while only using fair labor practices.
+While WVN has a small, walk-in store, it relies more heavily on online sales, direct through its official website or through providers like Amazon and QVC and at Whole Foods.
 With the current situation still uncertain, it’s all but likely there is a similar retail clothing business or more in your city that you can help support.

 Buy Gift Cards